eftekhari-alireza/eftekhari-alireza.github.io/Wind_Turbine_Power_Detective_Challenge/README.md

 ## 📝 License

 This educational tool is free to use and modify for educational purposes.
+If you use or modify this tool, mentioning the original author (Alireza Eftekhari) is appreciated.

 ## 👥 Contributors

-- Your name/organization here
+- Alireza Eftekhari
 - Youth Academy Science Program

 ## 📧 Contact

-For questions, suggestions, or feedback, please contact: [your contact info]
+For questions, suggestions, or feedback, please contact: [a.eftekhari2@universityofgalway.ie]

 ---